Kovacs Effect in Glass with Material Memory Revealed in Non-Equilibrium Particle Interactions: Model Definition

 \section{Model Definition}

-We simulate the DPLM~\cite{DPLM2017} defined on a $2$-dimensional lattice of linear size $L=100$ where the sites are occupied by $N$ distinguishable particles, each of them associated to a \emph{unique label} $s_i = 1,\ldots,N$.
-An important property of the model is that each particle is coupled to its nearest neighbors by means of \emph{site-} and \emph{labels-dependent} random interactions: Considering the interaction energy associated to the particles sitting at sites $i$ and $j$, with labels $s_i$ and $s_j$, one has a four-indices quantity $V_{ij s_i s_j}$.
-In order to simulate the hopping of particles we consider the presence of $N_v = 50$ voids, i.e. given that $L^2=N+N_v$ one has a void density $\phi_v = N_v/L^2 = 0.005$.
+We simulate the DPLM~\cite{DPLM2017, Lee_2020} defined on a two-dimensional lattice of linear size $L=100$ where the sites are occupied by $N$ distinguishable particles, each of them associated to a \emph{unique label} $s_i = 1,\ldots,N$.
+An important property of the model is that each particle is coupled to its nearest neighbors by means of \emph{label-dependent} random interactions: considering the interaction energy associated to the particles sitting at sites $i$ and $j$, with labels $s_i$ and $s_j$, one has a two-indices quantity $V_{s_i s_j}$.
+In order to simulate the hopping of particles we consider the presence of $N_v = 100$ voids, i.e. given that $L^2=N+N_v$, one has a void density $\phi_v = N_v/L^2 = 0.01$.
 One can write the energy of the system as

 where the sum $\sum_{\langle ij \rangle'}$ is restricted to the couples of neighboring sites occupied by particles only.
-The entire set of all possible couplings $\{V_{ijkl}\}$ is drawn according to an \emph{a priori} probability distribution $g(V)$ and it is \emph{quenched}, whereas the set of the \emph{realized} interactions $\{V_{ij s_i s_j}\}$, i.e. the interaction energies directly contributing to a given configuration of particles on the lattice, is distributed according to a different function which at equilibrium it is proved to be~\cite{DPLM2017}
+The entire set of all possible couplings $\{V_{kl}\}$ is drawn according to an \emph{a priori} probability distribution $g(V)$ and it is \emph{quenched}, whereas the set of the \emph{realized} interactions $\{V_{s_i s_j}\}$, i.e. the interactions energies in a given configuration of particles on the lattice, is distributed according to a different function which at equilibrium is proved and numerically verified to be~\cite{DPLM2017, Lee_2020, Lulli_2020}

 where $\mathcal{N}(T)$ is a normalization constant.
+Several choices are possible for the \emph{a priori} distribution $g(V)$ and in this work we adopted the same model as in \cite{Lee_2020}, and hence $g$ is given by

+with $V_1=-V_0=0.5$.
+Here, $G_0 \in (0, 1]$ is a thermodynamic parameter for tuning the fragility \cite{Lee_2020}.
+For $G_0 = 1$, $g(V)$ reduces to a simple uniform distribution which makes the system a strong glass, while when $G_0$ tends to zero, the system becomes increasingly fragile \cite{Lee_2020}.
 In the following we adopt natural units, hence $k_B = 1$.
-Several choices are possible for the \emph{a priori} distribution $g(V)$ and in this work we adopted the same model as in~\cite{DPLM2017}, and hence $g$ is a uniform distribution defined on the closed interval $V \in [V_0,V_1]$, with $V_1=-V_0=0.5$.
-The equilibrium sampling is performed by means of a kinetic Monte Carlo for activated hopping dynamics.
-Each particle can hop to the position of a neighboring void with a rate
+The equilibrium sampling is performed by means of a kinetic Monte Carlo approach using Metropolis dynamics.
+Each particle can hop to the position of a neighboring void, more precisely representing a recently identified quasi-particle referred to as a quasivoid~\cite{Yip_2020}, with a rate